-If one of these qualifications of the ADA applies to you, the law protects you in many ways.
+If one of these qualifications of the ADA applies to you, the law protects you in many ways and you may have a disability discrimination claim.
 First and foremost, your employer is required to reasonably accommodate your disability.
 The operative word, “reasonably”, is intentionally vague and there are a myriad of cases which define what it means in different contexts.
 Although there are no clear answers, if the accommodation that you seek is both cheap and easy to implement, your employer should put it in place if you make a request for it.
 To give a few examples, adding signs in Braille and removing clutter from workplace hallways should be considered reasonable accommodations that a blind employee has a right to under the ADA.
 In contrast, it might be unreasonable to request that an employer, especially a small company, install a hydraulic lift to raise a disabled employee up a spiral staircase.

 Additionally, the Americans with Disabilities Act prohibits your employer from taking any negative action against you on the basis that you are disabled, or because the employer perceives you to be disabled due to their own prejudices or because of your past medical history.
+If they do, you should call our disability discrimination lawyers immediately.
 Similar to other anti-discrimination statutes, the ADA allows you to receive lost wages and benefits when you are terminated, demoted, or your benefits are limited on unlawful grounds.
 You may also be entitled to equitable relief in the form of reinstatement.

 If you find yourself saying or thinking one of the following about your job or employer, you could have an age discrimination claim for damages: